Slins-23/Path-Finding/README.md

 # Screenshots

-The following screenshots show the program running.
+The following screenshots show the program running. <br>
-The algorithms used were, respectively: Breadth-First Search, Greedy Best-First Search, Dijkstra's and A-Star.
+The algorithms used were, respectively: Breadth-First Search, Greedy Best-First Search, Dijkstra's and A-Star. <br>

 Finding Path | Path Found |
 :-----------:|:----------: